Skip the agreement with Siae: music off Facebook and Instagram-breakinglatest.news-Breaking Latest News

 Skip the agreement between Siae and Meta: from now on the music protected by the Italian Society of Authors and Publishers can no longer be used on Instagram and Facebook.

 Concretely, from today it will no longer be possible to insert video and audio with a music track protected by Siae, and above all a procedure will begin to clean up the already existing contents.
-Considering the amount of posts, reels and videos, it is expected that it will last at least a couple of days, then users will be asked if they want to keep their content but without music or if they want to replace it with songs from the Facebook library or protected by different organizations from SIAE.
+Considering the amount of posts, stories, reels and videos, it is expected that it will last at least a couple of days, then users will be asked if they want to keep their content but without music or if they want to replace it with songs taken from the Facebook library or protected by organizations other than Siae.

 “We hope that Siae and Meta find an agreement because the effects on the market would be very significant”, comments Enzo Mazza, CEO of Fimi, the Italian Music Industry Federation, underlining how the agreement with Meta is valid for the sector “tens of millions of EUR”.